Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Abstract

 \section{Abstract}

-In recent years, physical models involving noncommutative algebras have attracted considerable interest since we can study theories with a Planck scale parameter which can seen as a semiclassical theory and consequently a path to a kind of quantum gravity.
-The noncommutative geometry introduces modifications to the underlying phase space structure, which can lead to new insights, and potentially solves outstanding problems in theoretical physics.
-In this work, we adopt a semiclassical perspective to perform a thermostatistical analysis of well-established potential models - Yukawa and Lee-Wick - within a noncommutative phase space.
-We obtain statistical thermodynamics quantities such as the density of states, partition function, average energy, and the heat capacity.
-We employ both the microcanonical and canonical ensemble formalisms, with the system embedded in a phase space modified by the noncommutativity of the space-time.
-We analyzed the negative heat capacities results obtained here in this noncommutativity scenario as a function of the modification of the microstructure of phase space thanks to the $\theta$-parameter introduction.
-The entire treatment is conducted within the Boltzmann-Gibbs statistical mechanics framework.
+In recent years, physical models based on noncommutative algebras have attracted considerable interest, as they provide a natural framework to incorporate a fundamental scale, often associated with semiclassical aspects of quantum gravity.
+Noncommutative geometry modifies the underlying phase-space structure, potentially leading to new insights into unresolved problems in theoretical physics.
+In this work, we adopt a semiclassical approach to perform a thermostatistical analysis of well-established interaction models, namely the Yukawa and Lee--Wick potentials, within a noncommutative phase space.
+We investigate how phase-space deformations affect the density of states, partition function, mean energy, and heat capacity, considering both microcanonical and canonical ensembles within the Boltzmann--Gibbs framework.
+Our results show that the introduction of the noncommutative parameter $\Theta$ induces nontrivial modifications in thermodynamic quantities, including qualitative changes in the heat capacity.
+In particular, regions with negative heat capacity may emerge, which we interpret as signatures of the limitations of the semiclassical and perturbative treatment rather than definitive physical effects.
+The analysis is carried out under the assumption of weak noncommutativity and $|\beta V(r)| \ll 1$, which constrains the regime of validity of the results.
+Within this domain, our findings highlight the role of phase-space geometry in shaping thermodynamic behavior. \